 It is recommended that students also have online access to syllabi prior to the beginning of the class.
-After submission to the department head, or dean in non-departmentalized colleges, syllabi should be posted on the Blackboard Open Courseware site and/or publically accessible departmental or other websites.
-Instructors who post their syllabus on publically accessible websites may wish to redact certain information that is not related to the core instruction of the class (e.g. personal contact information, names and contact information for teaching assistants, material protected under copyright, etc.).
+After submission to the department head, or dean in non-departmentalized colleges, syllabi should be posted through learning management systems and/or publicly accessible departmental or other websites.
+Instructors who post their syllabus on publicly accessible websites may wish to redact certain information that is not related to the core instruction of the class (e.g. personal contact information, names and contact information for teaching assistants, material protected under copyright, etc.).